gawindx/homebridge-risco-platform/README.md

 When Polling option is enabled, Alarm state is refreshed in background, that means when you open HomeApp - there is no delay to display RiscoAlarm status.
 It's retreived from cached value.

 Note:
-From version 1.1.0, homebridge-risco-platform is a dynamic platform.
+*From version 1.1.0, homebridge-risco-platform is a dynamic platform.
 This change means that:
-- The accessories created are cached to be reused after each restart of Homebridge
-- A recharged accessory retains all its characteristics and remains associated with its scene or automation, so it is no longer necessary to reconfigure its automation as it was before
+*- The accessories created are cached to be reused after each restart of Homebridge *- A recharged accessory retains all its characteristics and remains associated with its scene or automation, so it is no longer necessary to reconfigure its automation as it was before
-- When modifying the platform configuration, the accessories are modified accordingly (modification of type or deletion if no longer used)
+*- When modifying the platform configuration, the accessories are modified accordingly (modification of type or deletion if no longer used)
-- A deleted accessory must therefore be re-associated with its automations because it will have been deleted from the Homebridge accessories cache
+*- A deleted accessory must therefore be re-associated with its automations because it will have been deleted from the Homebridge accessories cache*

+Note:
+*Since version 1.1.3, you can Exclude (or bypass) a detector directly from HomeKit.
+It can happen that the request takes a little too long to execute and, in this case, you may see an information appear in the Homebridge logs indicating that the accessory is taking too long to respond.
+Example:
+`
+The write handler for the characteristic 'On' on the accessory 'X' was slow to respond!*
+`
+This is not an issue but quite normal behavior.*

 # Installation